dush-t/autohost/README.md

 For example, if I had a project named MyProject at /django/MyProject and wanted to host it locally on port 8080, I would use -

-`sudo ./host.sh MyProject /django/MyProject "localhost" "8000"` (Notice the quotation marks over IP address and port)
+`sudo ./host.sh MyProject /django/MyProject "localhost" "8080"` (Notice the quotation marks over IP address and port)

 This would store hosting-related info with the identifier "MyProject" (yes, it is necessary to use the same name as your django project name).
-After running that command, you will be able to view your website at localhost:8000.
+After running that command, you will be able to view your website at localhost:8080.
 Don't forget the sudo, this script requires root permissions to place config files in the right directories.

 #### Note: If you want to host at localhost, make sure you write "localhost" there and not "127.0.0.1".
-Nginx will have issues problems if you write 127.0.0.1.
+Nginx will have issues if you write 127.0.0.1.

 #### Note -
 This script will use nginx and gunicorn (with 4 process workers) to host your web app.
 The script is ONLY for hosting, and not for managing your project.